JiliJiang/JiliJiang/README.md

-- 🔭 I’m a full-stack web-development student at UC Berkeley Coding Boot Camp
+- 🔭 I graduated from the full-stack web-development program at UC Berkeley Coding Boot Camp in Jan 2022
-- 🌱 I’m focusing my learning on JavaScript, TypeScript, REACT and Node.js
+- 🌱 I’m focusing my learning on Java, Spring Boot, JavaScript, TypeScript, REACT and Node.js
-- 👯 The areas I have covered include
+- 👯 The areas I am proficient at include
    * HTML
    * CSS
    * JavaScript